 Concluding Summary

-How many miles do you have on your 22-RE motor?
+How many miles do you have on your R motor?
 Let us know by leaving a comment below!
 If you find this post helpful, consider sharing it with your friends on Facebook, Reddit, and your favorite car forums.
 We appreciate your support!